The Scottish Government has denied scrapping the National Care Service, despite announcing a further delay to the flagship policy.

-In a letter to the Scottish Parliament’s Health, Social Care and Sport Committee on Wednesday, Social Care Minister Maree Todd said the legislation would no longer be put to a vote this year.
+In a letter to Holyrood's Health, Social Care and Sport Committee, Social Care Minister Maree Todd said the Bill bringing in the centralised service would no longer be put to a vote this year, and a "revised timetable" would be set out in the New Year.

-With less than 18 months until the next Holyrood election, and much work still to be done on the Bill, that means there is little chance of it being passed by MSPs before the Parliamentary session ends.
+But with less than 18 months until the next Holyrood election, it will be difficult to develop legislation that would secure the support of enough MSPs before the Parliamentary session ends.

 - Hospice CEOs warn that sector is 'struggling enormously'